miklevin/MikeLev.in/_posts/2023-05-12-if-jekyll-supports-toml-because-both-were-made-my-tom-and-jekyll-is-in-github-why-is-yaml-now-the-bomb.md

 zilch.
 That's just the nature of the game.
 Enlightened swami guru woohoo don't know any more than you.
 They've just got opinions.

-If the whole immortal soul thing, if true, you may "know" later and can worry about it then.
-If not, it's all the more amazing we exist and let's explore that a bit too.
-Either way it  rocks my socks.
-How similar reasoning leads some to nhilism and despair may be one of my things to answer, perchance offering a few tools to cope with or.
+If the whole immortal soul thing is true, you'll find out later and can worry about it then.
+Or don't worry, if you've taken my advice because you should live the same way in life either way.
+If there's no immortal soul, then it's even it's all the more amazing that we're here, and you're here reading this.

+The fact that similar reasoning leads some folks to nihilism and despair may be one of my things I have to contribute to the experience of others during my turn here.
+My purpose.
+My passion.
+SEO is a means to an end.
+This end.
+This and chatting with... oh, I'm getting ahead of myself again.

-Funks are something to force yourself to get over with a shift in environment, leading to a shift in daily behavior, leading to a shift in habits, leading to a shift in perspective leading to more of the yummy neurotransmitters saturation your body that will make you live longer and die with fewer regrets: angels and demons or not.
+Those nihilistic funks that sap the life out of us while we doomscroll are something to force yourself to get over, first with a shift in environment, which then leads to a shift in daily behavior, which leads to a shift in habits, which leads to a shift in perspective leading to more of the yummy neurotransmitters saturation your body that will make you live longer and die with fewer regrets: angels and demons or not.

+It's that easy, folks.
+Start by changing your environment.
+Too hard?
+Okay, get yourself a cheap little laptop.
+One screen.
+After your first download, ongoing internet connection optional.
+That's your environment.
+That's your tool for affecting positive change in your life.
+Your funk will momentarily go deeper, but have faith.
+Stick with the plan I'm about to lay out.

-What funks aren't is something to wallow in for an excessively long amount of time.
+If you're in the funk, this is particularly important because externally induced depressed states aren't something to let yourself wallow in for an excessively long amount of time, no matter how reverse-good it may feel (I'm talking to you, goths).
 If you do, you've really just fallen in love with the wrong neurotransmitter chemicals, the shitty ones you get from reading too much Friedrich Nietzsche.
-It's going to cause stress and shorten the miraculous chemical reaction that is you.
+They're going to cause stress and shorten the miraculous chemical reaction that is you.
 If you could enjoy life more, even just from quietly sitting there, would you?